 - The Associate Vice President and Dean of Students or designee will consult as appropriate and feasible in the circumstances with appropriate university personnel and others regarding whether the student poses a Serious Risk of Harm.

-- The Associate Vice President and Dean of Students or designee may require an evaluation of the student’s behavior and any relevant physical/mental conditions by an appropriate provider designated by the university if the Associate Vice President of Student Affairs and Dean of Students believes that an evaluation will facilitate an informed decision.
+- The Associate Vice President and Dean of Students or designee may require an evaluation of the student’s behavior and any relevant physical/mental conditions by an appropriate provider designated by the university if the Associate Vice President and Dean of Students believes that an evaluation will facilitate an informed decision.
 A student who fails or refuses to undertake a requested evaluation may not be permitted to return to the university as determined at the discretion of the Associate Vice President and Dean of Students or designee.

 - The student will be offered a reasonable opportunity to address the evidence and to provide additional information relevant to the university’s evaluation, including information from student’s treatment provider(s) if applicable.

 - Following a review of the best available relevant information, including available current medical information, and these consultations, the Associate Vice President and Dean of Students or designee will determine whether to impose an involuntary withdrawal.